MicroEJ/docs/ApplicationDeveloperGuide/managedc/wasi.rst

 ~~~~~~~~~~~~~~~~

 The Java ``synchronized`` keyword is no longer mandatory on methods bound to C functions, as multiple threads can now invoke C code.
-However, threads created from Java still share the main stack of linear memory, so you must ensure they do not execute C code simultaneously.
+However, there is a key limitation: threads created from Java still share the same C main stack in linear memory.
+As a result, Java threads must not execute C code simultaneously.
+If two Java threads call a C function in parallel, it will result in C stack corruption.

 Threads created from Managed C (pthreads) have a dedicated stack dynamically allocated in the heap of linear memory.
 By default, if not specified, the WASI libc stack size is ``128KB``.